Table alerts

 1. Go to your Workspace Settings.

-3. Return to the alerts panel in your table.
+3. Return to the Table alerts panel.

 4. Click Connect Channel.